kedark3/securityJourney/GreenBelt.md

 - Look at the images, look at the installed software in that image identify any known vuln
 - Scan for libraries, Frameworks/Packages, Application server, operating system/runtime etc.
+- THey are not that really different from linux host filesystem scanning tools, they try to scan the filesystem for vulnerabilities.

 ### Threats: